arnoldNuvisto/Zero2WP/README.md

 ### 1.2 Clone the Repo

-Open a terminal, go the folder from where you plan to serve your project files (i.e. 'public', or 'htdocs'), and clone the Zero2WP repo from GitHub with the following command:
+Open a terminal windoiw, go the folder from which you plan to serve your project files (i.e. 'public', or 'htdocs'), and clone the Zero2WP repo from GitHub with the following command:

 ```
 git clone https://github.com/arnoldNuvisto/Zero2WP